 6:45 – 7:45 AM: Packet Pick-up for 25K ONLY at the pavilion – and racer check-in at the start line for all 25K runners, whether you picked up your bib the day of the race or the day before.

-12:00 PM: Cut-off time for 50K runners – you must complete Loop 1 and start Loop 2 by this time (5 and a half hours) to continue on
+12:00 PM: Cut-off time for 50K runners – you must complete Loop 1 and start Loop 2 by this time (5 and a half hours elapsed) to continue on.

-2:15 PM: Cut-off time for Loop 2 of the 50-miler – you must complete Loop 2 and start Loop 3 by this time (7 hours and 45 minutes) to continue on
+2:15 PM: Cut-off time for Loop 2 of the 50-miler – you must complete Loop 2 and start Loop 3 by this time (7 hours and 45 minutes elapsed) to continue on.

-5:00 PM: Cut-off time for 50-milers on Loop 3 to reach the Library Aid Station (roughly 10 miles into the loop) – you must reach and leave the Library aid station by 5:00 PM to continue on (10 hours and 30 minutes)
+5:00 PM: Cut-off time for 50-milers on Loop 3 to reach the Library Aid Station (roughly 10 miles into the loop) – you must reach and leave the Library aid station by 5:00 PM to continue on (10 hours and 30 minutes elapsed).

-Pacers aren’t really needed for the FL50s, as it’s a 3-loop course and pacers are only permitted for 50-mile racers for the third loop.
+It’s a three-loop course and pacers are only permitted for 50-mile racers on their third loop.
 If you’re running the 50-mile you’ve done two loops already, so do you really need a pacer for the third loop?
 If you do want a pacer, he or she must register.
 There is no fee required for pacers.
 However, if pacers would like to purchase any meals, you need to mail your Pacer Registration and Waiver Form with a check made out to Finger Lakes Runners Club prior to June 1.
-Meals are $12 each.
+Meals are $12 apiece..